 Our laboratory investigates mechanical performances and fatigue strengths of structural materials and composites through experiments, computer simulation and theory.
 Several experimental techniques are employed such as defect analysis using a lock-in thermography and 3D full field strain analysis by digital image correlation apparatus.
 Those studies applies to reliability life and safety analysis for the mechanical structures of automobiles, energy industries and clinical medicine.
-The present topics are very high cycle fatigue behaviors of bearing and spring steels, low cycle fatigue strengths of stainless steels and cast irons, electro-chemical degradation characteristics of rubber hoses for cooling the automobile engine as well as polymerization shrinkage stress analysis of dental composite resins.
+The present topics display very high cycle fatigue behaviors of bearing and spring steels, low cycle fatigue strengths of stainless steels and cast irons, electro-chemical degradation characteristics of rubber hoses for cooling the automobile engine as well as polymerization shrinkage stress analysis of dental composite resins.

 The Nano Intelligent Manufacturing Laboratory(NIML) at Hanyang University performs research on nano and intelligent manufacturing.
 Our research area is composed of machining process modeling, machining process automation, and AE sensor monitoring.
 Also, we develop sensor fusion and precision manufacturing, nano manufacturing through the use of lasers and AFM(Atomic Force Microscope) study of burr formation and the, MR polishing system.